benzcraddock/Uber-Clone-Project/plan.md

+// Code from Day 1 includes creation of Home and Search pages

 1. Link the Back Button to go the Home Page using the Link tag ✅
 2. Create the confirm locations button ✅
 3. Create the confirm page ✅